runtimeverification/mir-semantics/docs/semantics-notes.md

 Note on `_0`
 -----------

-It looks line the location `_0` is generated automatically and we do not need the sematics to generate it.
+`_0` is a compiler generated and reserved variable for return value.
+We do not need the sematics to generate it.
 Rather, we should fail with a meaningful error if it's missing.

 Macros